На русском языке

 Core claims of the theory

-The Discrete Self-Similar Cosmological Paradigm focuses on nature’s fundamental organizing principles and symmetries.
-It emphasizes nature’s hierarchical organization of systems from the smallest observable subatomic particles to the largest superclusters of galaxies.
+Discrete Self-Similar Cosmological Paradigm focuses on nature’s fundamental organizing principles and symmetries.
+It emphasizes nature’s hierarchical organization of systems from smallest observable subatomic particles to largest superclusters of galaxies.
 It introduces a paradigm which also highlights the theory that nature’s global hierarchy is highly stratified into discrete scales or levels.
-Some of which we can currently observe, such as the Atomic, Stellar, and Galactic Scales.
+Some of which we can currently observe, such as Atomic, Stellar, and Galactic Scales.
 The third primary principle of the paradigm is that cosmological Scales are universally self-similar.
 Which indicates that for each class of objects or phenomena on any given Scale there is analogous class of objects or phenomenon on every other cosmological Scale.
 These parallel analogues from different Scales have strongly analogous morphologies, kinematics and dynamics.
-[1] From a purely physical point of view these similar relations lead to similarity of matter levels and SPФ symmetry, which asserts the invariance of physical laws operating on different levels of matter.
+[1] From a purely physical point of view these similar relations lead to similarity of matter levels and SPФ symmetry, which asserts invariance of physical laws operating on different levels of matter.

 Individual observations and claims

-Historical Background
+Historical background

 Quotations of famous philosophers and scientists